py-bbn

 Returns:

-Recursively walk the graph to get the collect message passes.
+Walk the graph to get the collect message passes using an explicit stack to avoid deep recursion.

 Parameters: